What Is Tadalafil?

 - Dizziness

-These effects generally resolve within several hours to a couple of days and are not typically dangerous (Cunningham & Rosen, 2000).
+These reactions are typically mild and resolve within hours to a couple of days Cunningham & Rosen, 2000.

-- Sudden vision loss: Rare, but possible due to non-arteritic anterior ischemic optic neuropathy—seek immediate attention if this occurs.
+- Sudden vision loss: Rare, may be due to NAION (non-arteritic anterior ischemic optic neuropathy).

-- Severe hypotension: Especially when mixed with nitrates or certain antihypertensives.
+- Severe hypotension: Especially if used with nitrates or alpha-blockers.

 Did you know?
-Tadalafil is less likely than sildenafil (Viagra) to cause noticeable changes in color vision.
+Unlike sildenafil (Viagra), tadalafil is less likely to affect the perception of color vision.

 Myths vs. Facts Table